Thanks for checking out my low-budget homepage!

 Axon AI Ethics Board

 I created an interdisciplinary board with representation from the EFF, Future of Humanity Institute, NYU Law, civil liberties, chiefs, and community to regulate the use of AI in law enforcement.
 The goal is to ensure that ML is used solely to improve transparency and accountability and to prohibit dual-use for surveillance or its use in a decision-making loop.
+The second report written by the Board calls for significant regulation in the use of ALPR.

 Calculating ideological drift over time in Congress